openstack/nova-specs/specs/liberty/approved/novaclient-api-microversions.rst

 Nova V2.1 can handle.
 For example, the client supports microversions 2.1 to 2.6, and Nova supports versions 2.8 to 2.15.

+From CLI:

+* The user specifies a compute api version of "2.6".
+* The client makes a connection to Nova and asks for supported API versions.
+* Nova doesn't look for or parse the HTTP header.
+It just returns json with the API versions [3].
+* As the client does not support a version supported by Nova, it cannot continue and reports such to the user.

+From python code:

+* The user specifies a compute api version of "2.6".
 * The client makes a connection to Nova, supplying 2.6 as the requested microversion.
 * Nova responds with a 406 Not Acceptable.